Rethinking Real-world Image Deraining via An Unpaired Degradation-Conditioned Diffusion Model

-We implement RainDiffusion using Pytorch 1.6 on a system with 11th Gen Intel(R) Core(TM) i7-11700F CPU and Nvidia GeForce RTX 3090 GPU.
-For optimizing RainDiffusion, we use the Adam optimizer with a min-batch size of 4 to train the paradigm, where the momentum parameters $ \beta_{1}$ and $\beta_{2}$ take the values of 0.5 and 0.999, respectively.
-Besides, the initial learning rate for both generators and discriminators is set to 0.00002.
-In the experiment, we set $\lambda_{cyc}$ to $1.0$.
-For training, a 128 $\times$128 image patch is randomly cropped from the original image (or its horizontal flipped version).
-During inference, only the noise estimator network responsible for the desired image deraining was used.
+\textbf{Implementation Details.} We implement RainDiff using Pytorch 1.6 on an Nvidia GeForce RTX 3090 GPU.
+For optimizing RainDiff, we use the Adam optimizer with a min-batch size of 4 to train the paradigm, where the momentum parameters $ \beta_{1}$ and $\beta_{2}$ take the values of 0.5 and 0.999, respectively.
+The initial learning rate is set to $1e^{-4}$.
+For training, a 128 $\times$128 patch is randomly cropped from the original image (or its horizontal flipped version).
+The balance weights $\lambda_{cyc}$, $\lambda_{cyc^{*}}$ and $\lambda_{cl}$ are both set to 1.